bramtechs/nixos/README.md

 - Install [msys2](https://www.msys2.org/) for Emacs pdf support

 ## Disclaimer
-Hardcoded for my user, not intended as a template.
+Hardcoded for my user, not intended as a template.<br/>
+Some Nix code is sloppily written as I don't know the language enough.